Swamp Terrorists: History

-'Swamp Terrorists' were a Swiss electro-industrial music group that was started in the late 1980s by synthesizer programmer STR, (of Band Berne Crematoire, Nacht-Raum, and Strangler of the Swamp fame), vocalist Ane Hebeisen (aka Ane H), (formerly of Tierstein) and guitarist Francis H. Francis H departed from the group after the release of their first EP He is Guilty, after which Ane and STR recorded their first album Grim – Stroke – Disease together and released it on the Machinery/Noise label in 1991.
+Halioua departed from the group after the release of their first EP He is Guilty, after which Hebeisen and Antener recorded their first album Grim – Stroke – Disease together and released it on the Machinery/Noise label in 1991.
 About a year later, it was followed by Grow – Speed – Injection.
+The band toured Europe, including Germany, France, England, and Switzerland, in 1991 and 1992.